 “Oh, I would love for my kids to learn Spanish.
 Your kids are so lucky!”

 I hear this one often.
 Really, ask anyone if they’d like their kids to speak a second language and the answer will be YES.
 Of course we would.
-As with anything worthwhile, though, there are a million excuses as to why it’s not happening.
+But then-

 We barely remember high school Spanish.
 I took German.
 We can’t afford a tutor.
-There’s not time to squeeze it in.
 I have no idea where to start.

-Don’t let excuses like this stop you from starting while your kids are young.
+Don’t let excuses like this stop you.
 The goals can be simple: exposure, fun, some new songs and new words.
 I am not trying to guilt you into more classes and worksheets for your little ones!– in fact, I think most preschools and schools push academics way too early.
-With most subjects it’s actually better to delay and let the brain and body develop a bit more.
+With most subjects, it’s actually better to delay.

 Language, however, is different.
-Language is like music: the earlier the better.
 Beginning early attunes the ear to new sounds, hard-wires the brain differently, and sets words and patterns into the long-term memory.
 It is one of those few things where the longer you wait, the more difficult it becomes to learn.
 Most students in the U.S. show up to their foreign language class in high school with zero practice– and what could be their most enjoyable, practical subject becomes something they are scared of and forget two years later.
-(Rabbit trail: Many Classical schools start Latin, which is grammar-based, first.
-I really think students should begin a spoken language before Latin, as young as possible, as Charlotte Mason suggests.
-Just as English is learned naturally, little ears can absorb a second language quickly.)
 It’s never too late, either: learning a foreign language has amazing effects on adults as well.

 Before I share my ideas, here are some don’ts.

-- DON’T worry about sounding perfect.
+- DON’T be self-conscious.
 Learning a language for adults can feel awkward, but set a relaxed, fun tone anyway.

 - DON’T give up if you miss a week or two.
 Those songs and words stay in little minds longer than we think.